cwadrupldijjit/es6/README.md

 ### Additonal Resources

-(How to use babel with your tool of choice)[https://babeljs.io/docs/setup/]
+(https://babeljs.io/docs/setup/)[How to use babel with your tool of choice]

-(Setting up babel (and a react dev environment) with webpack)[https://robots.thoughtbot.com/setting-up-webpack-for-react-and-hot-module-replacement]
+(https://robots.thoughtbot.com/setting-up-webpack-for-react-and-hot-module-replacement) with webpack)[Setting up babel (and a react dev environment]